a6-webm/nphardle.com/plan.md

 ## Game loop
-Everyday, you go on the website, and have a couple of np complete puzzles to solve, and when you finish them all, there's a cool thing that shows that they are actually all the same problem
+Everyday, you go on the website, and try to solve the travelling salesman problem and vertex cover for the provided graph Wordle rules of correctly guessed vertices/edges being preserved between subsequent guesses